shawenyao/jekyll-now/_posts/2019-06-16-To-Wait-or-Not-to-Wait.md

 ## Strategy 3: Ride Along Main Street

 Main Street, defined as the street of the highest "importance" (either horizontaly or vertically), has a nice property to it.
-If you walk along Main Street, chances are that you will face green traffic signals more often than it would have been otherwise on any other street.
+If you walk along Main Street, chances are that you will face green traffic signals more often than it would have been otherwise on any other street - you might even encounter several green lights in a row if you get lucky.

 ## Putting it All Together